Ayrton Senna: Rookie testing

 Ahead of the 1984 season, Senna was linked to many Formula One teams but received very few offers he liked.
 He had previously declined a long-term contract from McLaren, and that door was formally closed when Alain Prost (unexpectedly fired by Renault after finishing runner-up in 1983) received the second McLaren seat.
 He was also linked to Lotus and Brabham, but both teams' title sponsors (Imperial Tobacco / John Player & Sons for Lotus and Parmalat for Brabham) wanted drivers from their respective home countries, so Lotus retained Nigel Mansell and Brabham signed brothers Teo and Corrado Fabi.
 In addition, Brabham's lead driver, Nelson Piquet, vetoed Senna from Brabham and arranged for the team to sign his friend Roberto Moreno as the test driver.
 Consequently, Senna joined Toleman, a relatively new team, using less competitive Pirelli tyres.
 He was paired with Venezuelan Johnny Cecotto, a former Grand Prix motorcycle racing world champion.

 In 1983, Senna tested for McLaren, Brabham, Williams, and Toleman, although Williams also lacked a vacancy.
-Both Williams boss Frank Williams and McLaren boss Ron Dennis observed that Senna insisted that he got to run their cars before anyone else (other than their regular drivers such as Keke Rosberg) so that he would have the best chance of a good showing by having a fresh car.
+Both Williams boss Frank Williams and McLaren boss Ron Dennis observed that Senna insisted on running their cars before anyone else, (other than their regular drivers such as Keke Rosberg) so that he would have the best chance of a good showing by having a fresh car.
 During his test for Williams at Donington Park, Senna completed 40 laps and was quicker than the other drivers, including Rosberg, Williams's reigning World Champion.